Workforce Development & Well-Being

 Human Resource Management Strategy

-In addition, OR has set Working KPIs that align with the organization’s long-term objectives and goals, reflecting the OR DNA culture in creating and passing on opportunities (Ownership) and building good relationships with both internal and external stakeholders (Relationship), leading to sustainable mutual growth, in line with the vision, mission, and business strategy direction that aims to operate in the Triple Bottom Line model, emphasizing society, communities (People), and the environment (Planet) along with balanced business profits (Performance).
-In 2024, various KPIs have been set to reflect such commitment, such as:
+In addition, OR has established Working KPIs aligned with the organization’s long-term objectives and goals, reflecting the OR DNA culture of creating and passing on opportunities (Ownership) and fostering strong relationships with both internal and external stakeholders (Relationship).
+These efforts support sustainable shared growth and are aligned with OR’s vision, mission, and strategic direction toward Triple Bottom Line business practices that balance social and community considerations (People) and environmental stewardship (Planet) alongside business performance (Performance).
+In 2025, OR defined various KPIs to reflect this commitment, including, for example:

 Employee Development